jdub233/apache-aws-sigv4-proxy/readme.md

 request URI, and returns a signed authorization header for that URI.
 It uses a bash `while` loop to run forever, listening for input from Apache (as specified in the RewriteMap configuration).

-It is based on the concept of an [AWS sigv4 signing proxy](https://github.com/awslabs/aws-sigv4-proxy) by [awslabs](https://github.com/awslabs), but implemented as in Apache instead of a Go container.
+It is based on the concept of an [AWS sigv4 signing proxy](https://github.com/awslabs/aws-sigv4-proxy) by [awslabs](https://github.com/awslabs), but implemented with Apache instead of a Go container.

 ## Running the container